Cool Functions

 Reduce¶

-function applies a function cumulatively to the items of an iterable, reducing the iterable to a single value.
-It is located in the functools
+The reduce() function applies a function cumulatively to the items of an iterable, reducing the iterable to a single value.
+It is located in the functools module.

 Syntax: functools.reduce(function, iterable)